Taritsyn/WebMarkupMin/src/WebMarkupMin.Yui/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of .NET Standard 2.0.
+   1. Added support of .NET Standard 2.0;
+   2. YUI Compressor for .NET was updated to version 3.0.0;
+   3. Now requires .NET Framework 4.5.2 or greater.

    =============
    DOCUMENTATION